 United States (FDA & DSHEA)

-- Current Good Manufacturing Practices (cGMPs): Strict adherence to FDA 21 CFR Part 111 for manufacturing, packaging, labeling, and holding operations.
+- Current Good Manufacturing Practices (cGMPs): You must follow FDA 21 CFR Part 111 for manufacturing, packaging, labeling, and holding operations.

-- Labeling Compliance: Labels must include a Supplement Facts panel, not a Nutrition Facts panel.
-All ingredients must be listed, and structure/function claims must be accompanied by the DSHEA disclaimer: "This statement has not been evaluated by the Food and Drug Administration.
+- Labeling Compliance: Labels need a Supplement Facts panel (not Nutrition Facts).
+List all ingredients.
+If you make structure/function claims, include the DSHEA disclaimer: "This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease."

-- New Dietary Ingredient (NDI) Notification: Any dietary ingredient not marketed in the U.S. before 1994 requires a pre-market safety notification to the FDA.
+- New Dietary Ingredient (NDI) Notification: If you're using a dietary ingredient not sold in the U.S. before 1994, you need a pre-market safety notification to the FDA.

 European Union (EFSA & Food Safety Regulations)

-The EU regulates gummy supplements under food law, specifically as "food supplements" under Directive 2002/46/EC.
-Compliance involves:
+The EU treats gummy supplements as "food supplements" under Directive 2002/46/EC.
+Here's what compliance means in practice:

-- Permitted Ingredients: Only vitamins, minerals, and other substances (like botanicals) approved on positive lists can be used, with specific maximum and minimum levels.
+- Permitted Ingredients: Only vitamins, minerals, and other substances (like botanicals) from approved positive lists are allowed, with set max and min levels.

-- European Food Safety Authority (EFSA) Health Claims: Any health claim on the label must be pre-approved and listed on the EU's authorized register.
-Generic function claims (e.g., "Vitamin C contributes to the normal function of the immune system") are permitted if backed by scientific dossiers.
+- European Food Safety Authority (EFSA) Health Claims: Any health claim must be pre-approved and listed on the EU's authorized register.
+Generic function claims (e.g., "Vitamin C contributes to the normal function of the immune system") are okay if backed by scientific dossiers.

 - Labeling (FIC): Must comply with the Food Information for Consumers (FIC) regulation, including mandatory nutrient declarations and allergen labeling.